Frances Mackenzie, Countess of Seaforth

-Frances Mackenzie, Countess of Seaforth (née Herbert; 1659 – 18 December 1732), was a Welsh-born Scottish noblewoman and wife of Kenneth Mackenzie, 4th Earl of Seaforth.
+Frances Mackenzie, Dowager Countess of Seaforth (née Herbert; 1659 – 18 December 1732), was a Welsh-born Scottish noblewoman and wife of Kenneth Mackenzie, 4th Earl of Seaforth.

 Biography

 Early life and family

 The daughter of William Herbert, 1st Marquess of Powis, and his wife, Lady Elizabeth Somerset, Frances was born into a Roman Catholic Jacobite family.
 She had one brother, William, and four sisters: Mary, Anne, Lucy and Winifred.
 Her family played an active part in the various Jacobite risings throughout the late 17th and early 18th centuries; her father personally helped Mary of Modena and James, Prince of Wales escape after the Glorious Revolution of 1688; and her sister Winifred's husband William Maxwell, 5th Earl of Nithsdale was captured at Preston together with other Jacobite leaders, found guilty of treason and sentenced to death.
 Winifred famously helped him escape from the Tower of London in 1715.

 Marriage and children

 Frances married a fellow Jacobite in 1680, the Scottish Kenneth Mackenzie, 4th Earl of Seaforth.
 The Mackenzies had four children: William, Mary, Alicia and Alexander.
 Ten years into their marriage, Kenneth was sent off to head a rising in Scotland.
 He was captured and imprisoned, however.
 He was released in 1697 and the family fled to Paris, where he died in January 1701.